-With almost non-existent furniture (Plexiglass tables with chandeliers inside, Plexiglas chairs) and toned-down lighting, Tokyo's skyline is the dominant visual feature.
+With almost non-existent furniture (acrylic glass tables with chandeliers inside, acrylic glass chairs) and toned-down lighting, Tokyo's skyline is the dominant visual feature.
 The effect is like being in a little space ship.

 To find Roku Nana's nondescript three-story white building, you have to call the bar and beg for directions.

 16. The American Bar, Penz Hotel: Innsbruck, Austria

 The American bar on the fifth floor of the glass cube in the Penz Hotel is good for an al fresco summertime drink or two, but better for one of the moreish cocktails the bartenders can whip up.

 It's like a gentleman's club, with leather sofas and smooth jazz, but one with views of the snowcapped Alps.
 It has a retractable roof, but no heaters, so only the hardy -- or foolhardy -- venture onto the terrace after the autumn chill sets in.